‘Tis the season for infamous office holiday parties!

 When you get to the party, take a minute to scope it out for any opportunities where the focus isn’t on drinking, like food service, games, or dancing.
 Those are your go-zones.
 Head there and hang out there.

 Seriously, nothing like being the only sober person in the office party to motivate you to stick to your goals!
 Seeing mayhem, mistakes, oversharing, and maybe figments of your previous self all around you can be a huge reminder of why you’re staying on track!
-Plus, your wellbeing is a 365 day a year priority, and needn't take a back seat during the holidays.
+Sobriety is the best gift you can give yourself this holiday season.
+Plus, your wellbeing is a 365 day a year priority, and needn’t take a back seat during the holidays.